hindu-comm/mail_stream_advaita-l/2015/07/akdhandaakara_vRitti/108__shrImallalitAlAlitaH.md

 > indeed the very same as "that dEvadattaH".
 >

-​The words are peculiar in the sense that they don't reveal anything apart from which the vaktA wished to say.
+The words are peculiar in the sense that they don't reveal anything apart from which the vaktA wished to say.
 If vaktA just tried to convey oneness of devadatta as one, then they don't present any other quality of him.